sabrina-s/furryfriendfinder/README.md

 ### TOFIX:
 - [x] after login successfully, navbar doesn't change to display 'username - log out' instead of 'login' immediately. it only displays when you refresh
-- [x] on page first load, if user not signed in yet, error retrieving /users/me because 'no authorization token was found'. need to rearrange placement of components/loading of api etc?
+- [x] on page first load, if user not signed in yet, error retrieving /users/me because 'no authorization token was found' (removed /users/me after implementation of UserContext)
+- [ ] update password form should require current password and validation for it

 ### TODO with amanda:
 - [ ] test users/logout; test that access_token is removed